diovudau/pynsm2/README.md

         hideGUICallback = None, #replace with your hiding function.
 You need to answer in your function with nsmClient.announceGuiVisibility(False) showGUICallback = None,  #replace with your showing function.
-You need to answer in your function with nsmClient.announceGuiVisibility(True) broadcastCallback = None,  #give a function that reacts to any broadcast by any other client. loggingLevel = "info", #"info" for development or debugging, "error" for production. default is error.
+You need to answer in your function with nsmClient.announceGuiVisibility(True) broadcastCallback = None,  #give a function that reacts to any broadcast by any other client. sessionIsLoadedCallback = None, #give a function that reacts to the one-time state when a session has fully loaded. loggingLevel = "info", #"info" for development or debugging, "error" for production. default is error.
         )